devmitrasharmaa/Argo-Rishi/README.md

 ## Installation
-For installation, you need a llm local model,
-Download [https://ollama.com/]  then
+For installation, you need a llm model locally, Download [https://ollama.com/]  then
 ```bash
     ollama run llama3